AS A REMINDER, EACH INSTALLATION AND BASE OPERATES UNDER ITS OWN RULES AND POLICIES REGARDING ACCESS.

 TRUSTED TRAVELER PROGRAM

 The purpose of a Trusted Traveler Program is to mitigate traffic congestion at installation entry points by expediting access for service members and dependent spouses, DOD employees, and retired Service members and spouses.
 The program allows trusted personnel (escorts) to vouch for the identity of co-travelers within the same vehicle, granting them access to the installation under the supervision of their escort throughout the duration of their visit.
+All passengers must present identification upon arrival in compliance with 100% ID check base policy.

 During curfew hours, all guests require a pass.
 Trusted Traveler is not in effect during curfew.